-- Proposals that do not contain, as a supplemental document, a (up to 2 page) Data Management Plan. - Proposals that do not contain, as supplemental documents, a signed statement from each sponsored research office (including subawardees) classifying the performing organization as either non-Ph.D.granting, Ph.D.-granting, or non-degree-granting; see Section IV for definitions of organization type as used by the MRI program. - Applicable proposals that do not indicate appropriate levels of cost-sharing, including required documentation demonstrating organizational cost-sharing commitment (Sections V.A and V.B).
-Costsharing at the level of 30% of the total project cost is required for Ph.D.-granting institutions of higher education and for non-degree-granting organizations.
-Only non-Ph.D. granting institutions of higher education are exempt from the cost-sharing requirement.
-Please see Section IV for definitions of organization types as used by the MRI program. - Proposals that do not separately address the Intellectual Merit and Broader Impacts review criteria in the Project Summary.
-Discussions must be provided in separate paragraphs.

-Proposals requesting funding to support postdoctoral researchers that do not include, as a - supplementary document, a description of the mentoring activities that will be provided for such individuals.
-The mentoring plan must not exceed one page; - Proposals describing activities that fall outside of the scope of those supported by the MRI program - Proposals describing activities that fall outside of the scope of those supported by NSF (Section II.B). - Proposals that exceed an organization's submission limit (Section IV). - Proposals to place an instrument at a facility of another Federal agency or one of their FFRDCs that are not submitted by consortia (Section IV).

-Proposals for instruments that augment the scope of a project currently receiving funding through the - NSF Major Research Equipment and Facilities Construction (MREFC) account (Section IV). - Proposals that do not contain required supplemental documentation, or that contain supplemental documentation other than those required and/or encouraged by the MRI program (as prescribed in Section V.A) and by the Grant Proposal Guide(GPG); - Proposals that do not conform to font, margin and page limitations. - Proposals that do not contain a Management Plan in the Project Description (Section V.A). - Applicable proposals that do not contain "Results from Prior MRI Support" in the Project Description
+- Proposals that contain an empty Data Management Plan. - Proposals that do not contain, as supplemental documents, a signed statement from each sponsored research office (including subawardees) classifying the performing organization as either non-Ph.D.-granting, Ph.D.granting, or non-degree-granting; see Section IV for definitions of organization type as used by the MRI program. - Applicable proposals that do not indicate appropriate levels of cost-sharing, including required documentation demonstrating organizational cost-sharing commitment (Sections V.A and V.B).
+Cost-sharing at the level of 30% of the total project cost is required for Ph.D.-granting institutions of higher education and for non-degree-granting organizations.
+Only non-Ph.D.-granting institutions of higher education are exempt from the cost-sharing requirement.
+Please see Section IV for definitions of organization types as used by the MRI program. - Proposals that do not contain the Project Summary, including an overview and separate statements on intellectual merit and broader impacts will not be accepted by FastLane or will be returned without review. - Proposals that do not clearly justify submission as development (Track 2) proposals. - Proposals requesting funding to support postdoctoral researchers that do not include, as a supplementary document, a description of the mentoring activities that will be provided for such individuals.
+The mentoring plan must not exceed one page; - Proposals describing activities that fall outside of the scope of those supported by the MRI program (Section II.A). - Proposals describing activities that fall outside of the scope of those supported by NSF (Section II.B). - Proposals that exceed an organization's submission limit (Section IV). - Proposals to place an instrument at a facility of another Federal agency or one of their FFRDCs that are not submitted by consortia (Section IV). - Proposals for instruments that augment the scope of an NSF Major Research Equipment and Facilities Construction (MREFC) project that is not receiving operations funding outside of the MREFC account (Section IV). - Proposals that do not contain required supplemental documentation, or that contain supplemental documentation other than those required and/or encouraged by the MRI program (as prescribed in Section V.A) and by the Grant Proposal Guide(GPG). - Proposals that do not conform to font, margin and page limitations. - Proposals that do not contain a Management Plan in the Project Description (Section V.A). - Applicable proposals that do not contain "Results from Prior MRI Support" or (if there is no Prior MRI Support) results from other NSF support in the Project Description (Section V.A).